eurekasfray/particle/doc/sketch.md

 * This document is the specification for the Particle programming language.

-* The style of this document was inspired by [Dick's November 1996 Working Paper C++ standards draft](http://www.csci.csusb.edu/dick/c++std/cd2/index.html). concepts, ideas, and gotchas of the language are written as points called articles.
+* The style of this document was inspired by [Dick's November 1996 Working Paper C++ standards draft](http://www.csci.csusb.edu/dick/c++std/cd2/index.html).
+Concepts, ideas, and gotchas of the language are written as points called articles.
 Each article expresses a single idea about the programming language with the good intention to enhance the reading experience with simple consumable concepts.

 ## Goals